Hide

 Artist, musician, homemaker.

-Long-time haphazard tea drinker who’s looking to become more knowledgeable and better focused on tea’s subtleties and complexities.
+Long-time haphazard tea drinker who’s gradually becoming more knowledgeable and better focused on tea’s subtleties and complexities.

 Favorite teas are pu-erh, flavored blacks and simple unadorned greens.
-Also developing an absolute fetish for sweet matcha lattes.
-I’ve never tasted a tea I couldn’t drink, though, and will happily try ’most anything at least once.
+Also have a fetish for sweet, flavored matcha lattes.
+I’ve seldom tasted a tea I couldn’t drink and will try pretty much anything at least once.

 Not big on ceremony, my teaware of choice is a large, lidded infuser in a large glass mug.
 Not very exotic, but it gets the job done.